-As I’ve said, it has difficulty cleaning dirt in between cracks and crevices so if you have a similar type hardwood surface at home, you may be better off with an upright with stronger suction like the Dyson Ball upright.
+As I’ve said, it has difficulty cleaning the dirt in between cracks and crevices so if you have a similar type hardwood surface at home, you may be better off with an upright with stronger suction like the Dyson Ball upright.

 Between bare floor and carpet, the Shark Rocket Powerhead really excels in cleaning carpet.
 I’ll spare you all the talk but I’ll show you a demo.

-Sit back and relax as these videos are close to an hour long.
+Sit back and relax as these videos are close to an hour-long.

 Dirt you’ll see in the video is a mix of sand, pet hair, paper, pebbles and pet litter.

-Most of you will not have to clean a mess this big but it is good to know that this vacuum is capable of cleaning these type of mess – the downside is you have to empty the dirt bin a lot.
+Most of you will not have to clean a mess this big but it is good to know that this vacuum is capable of cleaning these types of mess – the downside is you have to empty the dirt bin a lot.